chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 You can **Expand** and **Collapse** the *default* and *override* attributes by selecting the option.

 {{< note >}}
-You can find the **revision id** window directly by selecting the ellipses icon of a policyfile.
-Selecting the option opens a pop-up which contains the detailed revision id.
+You can find the **Revision ID** window directly by selecting the ellipses icon of a Policyfile.
+Selecting the option opens a pop-up which contains the detailed revision ID.
 {{< /note >}}

 {{< figure src="/images/automate/revision-id-of-policyfiles.png" alt="Revision id of Policyfiles">}}